ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/constructor-injection/generics.md

 ﻿# Generic Constructor Injection

 > [!TIP]
-> Before reading this you should read through the section on [construction injection](index.md)
+> Before reading this you should read through the section on [constructor injection](index.md)
 >
 > Also, generic types - especially in IOC-world - are an advanced concept that's easy to get very confused over, so if this is entirely new to you
 > and you find you don't understand it fully, then don't worry: this isn't easy!